New Cooch Behar Junction railway station: Facilities

 The entire compound of New Cooch Behar Railway Station is equipped with free high-speed Wi-Fi services provided by RailTel.
-New facilities include a Food Lounge, Children area, Air-Conditioned Dormitory and an Air-Conditioned Upper Class Waiting Hall.
+New facilities include a Food Lounge, Air-Conditioned Dormitory and an Air-Conditioned Waiting Hall.
+The station has a One Station One Product outlet offering handmade jewellery, jute products and handloom textiles to provide a market for local and indigenous products.

-To increase mobility among passengers especially physically challenged Persons, elevators have been installed in Platform 1, 2, 3 and 4.
-An escalator has also been installed in Platform 1.
+To increase mobility among passengers especially physically challenged passengers, elevators have been installed in Platform 1, 2, 3 and 4.
+An escalator has also been installed in Platform 1 connecting to the foot overbridge.

 Toilets are now equipped with modern sanitary fittings and have exclusive facilities for male, female and physically challenged.
 There are numerous Pay-and-Use Toilets in the station.
 Special Waiting halls for ladies have also been built.

 IRCTC offers online booking of Dormitory rooms and also allows online food ordering.
 There are over bridges connecting the different platforms.
 There are displays all over the railway station and numerous food and magazine vendors in every platform.

 Electrification

 The Union Minister of Railways announced a 126 km long electrified section between New Jalpaiguri to New Cooch Behar.
 Northern Frontier Railways has made a significant achievement in providing a pollution-free green mode of transport as electrification of total 334 km of track has been completed during the financial year 2020–21, despite the COVID-19 epidemic, railway electrification work in various sections of the North Frontier Railway was being done rapidly.
-The Electrification was inspected by the Commissioner of Railway Safety of Northern Frontier Railways.
+The Electrification was inspected by the Commissioner of Railway Safety of Northeast Frontier Railway zone.
 Test runs have been conducted in early 2021.
-As of September 2021, the station is fully electrified and awaits electric train service.
+As of September 2021, the station is fully electrified and electric trains are operational.